Jetter Mars: Characters

+HamEgg (ﾊﾑｴｯｸﾞ, Hamueggu): One of Tezuka's most recognizable characters in his Star System.
+As usual, he is up to no good in Jetter Mars, running a robotic circus.
+In the anime, he tricks Mars into performing for his circus, but in the manga, HamEgg tricks Mars' little brother, Melchi, into joining the circus instead.
+Both of them end up sapped of their energy due to HamEgg being upset at them.

 Episode list

-The series had 27 episodes, each lasting 24 minutes approximately.
-Broadcast by Fuji TV, on Thursday nights.
-As with all Tezuka's works, the series made use of his Star System cast technique, featuring many of his characters from previous works (manga or animated) as guests performing various roles.
-The following list includes the episode title, airing date and guest characters.
+The series had 27 episodes, each lasting approximately 24 minutes.
+It was broadcast by Fuji TV on Thursday nights.
+As with all of Tezuka's works, the series made use of his Star System cast, featuring many of his characters from previous works (manga or animated) performing various roles.
+The following list includes the episode titles, airing dates, and episode summaries.

-Manga Adaptation
+Manga adaptation

 The anime series also was adapted into a few manga issues published as one-shot stories, based on the storylines shown in the anime.
 They weren't written or illustrated by Osamu Tezuka, but by various licensed artists.
 The issues are listed as follows: